solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 Reward is payed out for the difference between `VoteState::credits` to `StakeState::Delgate.credits_observed`, and `credits_observed` is updated to `VoteState::credits`.
-The commission is deposited into the `VoteState` token balance, and the reward is deposited to the `StakeState::Delegate` token balance.
+The commission is deposited into the `VoteState` token balance, and the reward is deposited to the `StakeState::Stake` token balance.
 The reward and the commission is weighted by the `StakeState::lamports` divided by total lamports staked.

 The Staker or the owner of the Stake program sends a transaction with this